Almond Sponge Cake

 - 1 teaspoon pure vanilla extract

 - Preheat oven to 400 degrees.
-Arrange almonds in a single layer on a rimmed baking sheet, and toast until golden and fragrant, about 10 minutes.
-Transfer sheet to a wire rack, and let cool.
+Place almonds in a single layer on a rimmed baking sheet; toast until golden, about 10 minutes.
+Transfer pan to a wire rack, and let almonds cool.

-- Whisk whites with a mixer on medium speed until soft peaks form.
-Raise speed to high, and gradually add remaining 1/4 cup sugar.
-Beat until stiff, glossy peaks form, about 4 minutes.
+- Place egg whites and salt in the clean mixer bowl.
+Beat on medium speed until soft peaks form.
+Increase the speed to high, and gradually add the remaining sugar.
+Beat until stiff and glossy, about 4 minutes.

-- Fold egg-white mixture into yolk mixture.
-Working in 3 additions, fold in almond-flour mixture.
-Pour batter into prepared pan, and smooth top using an offset spatula.
+- Fold the egg-white mixture into the egg-yolk mixture.
+In three additions, fold the reserved ground-almond mixture into this new mixture.
+Divide the batter between the two prepared pans, and smooth the tops with an offset spatula.

 © 2014 Martha Stewart Living Omnimedia.
 All rights reserved.